nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_problems_and_issues.md

 ## Coded Resources ##

+This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-The ITK3 FHIR Outpatient Letter does not currently support coded coded problems and issues information.
+- The ITK3 FHIR Outpatient Letter does not currently support coded coded problems and issues information.